Chart Color Schemes

 Health outcomes in Campbellfield - Coolaroo are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Health indicators suggest below-average outcomes in Campbellfield-Coolaroo compared to Greater Melbourne and national averages.
-The level of common health conditions among the general population is somewhat typical but higher than average among older cohorts.
-Approximately 46% (~7,842 people) have private health cover, which is lower than Greater Melbourne's 49.1% and the national average of 55.3%.
+Health indicators suggest below-average health outcomes in Campbellfield-Coolaroo compared to national averages.
+The prevalence of common health conditions among residents is somewhat typical but higher than the national average for older cohorts.
+Private health cover stands at approximately 46% (7,842 people), which is lower than Greater Melbourne's 49.1%.

-The most common medical conditions are arthritis (7.8%) and diabetes (7.1%), while 70.9% of residents report being completely clear of medical ailments compared to 76.3% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over, with 16.5% (2,811 people) compared to Greater Melbourne's 10.8%.
-Health outcomes among seniors require more attention than the broader population.
+Nationally, this figure is 55.3%.
+Arthritis and diabetes are the most common medical conditions in the area, affecting 7.8% and 7.1% of residents respectively.
+However, 70.9% of residents report having no medical ailments, compared to 76.3% across Greater Melbourne.
+The area has a higher proportion of seniors aged 65 and over at 16.5% (2,811 people), compared to Greater Melbourne's 10.8%.
+Health outcomes among seniors require more attention than the broader population due to presenting challenges.

 Frequently Asked Questions - Health